All Episodes

 Let me ask you this, folks.

-How many of you, if put on the spot, could explain the difference between ethics and morality.
+How many of you, if put on the spot, could explain the difference between ethics and morality?

 Think about that for a second.

-Let me grab a uh quick call.
+Let me grab a quick call.

-Welcome, sir, to the EIB network.
+John in Indianapolis, welcome, sir, to the EIB network.

 Great to have you here.